eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 *errors* are returned for commands which could not be executed due to client errors or internal server errors.
 They contain a *status integer* which reflects an HTTP status code with the same semantics as in HTTP.

+### Acks criterion

+[Commands](#commands-criterion) can specify a number of [acknowledgements](basic-acknowledgements.html) (ACKs) which have to be successfully fulfilled to regard the command as successfully executed.

+*acks* can be returned in response to [events](#events-criterion) which defined in their `headers` that specific acknowledgement labels were required by the issuing command.<br/>
+Acks contain a *status integer* which reflects an status code with the same semantics as in HTTP reflecting whether the ack was successful (2xx status range) or not (4xx or 5xx status range).<br/>
+Acks contain *headers* with including least the `correlation-id` of the command/event to acknowledge and optionally contain a custom *payload*.

 ## Action (optional)